Speeding up Policy Simulation in Supply Chain RL: Experiments with Fulfillment Optimization

 \subsection{A comparison to Time Warp on the GPU}

 Surprisingly, there is no obvious baseline approach for the parallel policy simulation task.
-One popular family of approaches to parallel discrete event simulation is the Time Warp algorithm \cite{fujimoto2017parallel,jefferson1987time,steinman1993breathing,barnes2013warp} which recently has been adapted to GPUs~\cite{liuTimeWarpGPU2017}.
-The algorithm works roughly as follows: `events' (in the FO case, orders) are assigned to independent processes (just as in our setting).
-Assuming each process has the correct starting state for some time $t_0$, each process executes independently up until some future `safe' time $t_0 + \Delta(t_0)$ taking an arbitrary action (say $a^\phi$) on time-steps it was not assigned.
-Following this, states are synchronized, and $t_0 \gets t_0 + \Delta(t_0)$ or the time of the first `conflict' in $[t_0, t_0+\Delta(t_0)]$.
-This is difficult to adapt to general policy simulation: it is unclear that we can define a `safe' $\Delta(t_0)$ and furthermore, a generic approach to detecting conflicts would require sequential simulation (which is what we seek to avoid in the first place).
+As detailed in Section~\ref{sec:intro-time-warp}, one popular family of approaches to parallel discrete event simulation is the Time Warp algorithm \cite{fujimoto2017parallel,jefferson1987time,steinman1993breathing,barnes2013warp} which recently has been adapted to GPUs~\cite{liuTimeWarpGPU2017}.

-In attempting to generalize Time Warp, at least to the FO problem, we make the following observation: in the event that a policy for FO satisfies the regularity conditions outlined in Section~\ref{sec:picard_general_setting} (Assumptions~1, 2 and 3), then choosing $\Delta(t_0) = \min_j c_{t_0,j}$ is a valid choice.
-Specifically, assuming that all orders for a given product are assigned to the same logical process, we will be guaranteed that $t_0 \gets t_0 + \Delta(t_0)$, i.e. all processes will advance with no roll-backs.
-We implemented this scheme on the GPU in analogy to \cite{liuTimeWarpGPU2017} for the setting where Picard Iteration achieves its largest speedup: viz. setting $M=1e4$ and taking uniform demand across all $I=1$M products.
-Recall from Section~\ref{sec:expts-uniform} that Picard achieves a speedup of 441x over sequential simulation in this setup.
+In attempting to generalize Time Warp, at least to the FO problem, we make the following observation: suppose a policy for FO satisfies the regularity conditions outlined in Section~\ref{sec:picard_general_setting} (Assumptions~1, 2 and 3), and suppose all processes have the correct state at time $t_{0}$.
+Then, we observe that all processes can execute in parallel between $t_{0}$ and $ t_{0} + \min_j c_{t_0,j}$ without requiring a rollback.
+We exploit this to implement Time Warp efficiently on GPU, in analogy to \cite{liuTimeWarpGPU2017}.

+We benchmark this approach in the setting with $3M$ orders and $1M$ products.
+Recall that Picard Iteration achieves its 441x speedup over sequential simulation in this section (\cref{sec:expts-uniform}).
 In contrast we observe that Time Warp achieves a speedup of \textbf{5x}.
-In particular, Picard is \textbf{88x} faster than Time Warp, even when the latter is specifically tuned to exploit problem structure.
+Picard is thus \textbf{88x} faster than Time Warp, even when the latter is specifically tuned to exploit problem structure.